 To Make the Salad:

-- Fill a medium saucepan three-quarters full of water, bring to boil, and add zucchini, broccoli, and onion.
-Blanch 3 minutes until tender and the colors pop vibrantly.
+- Fill medium saucepan three-quarters full of water, bring to boil, and add zucchini, broccoli, and onion.
+Blanch for 3 minutes until tender and the colors pop vibrantly.
 Just before draining, mix in torn kale.
 Remove from heat, strain, and rinse with cold water until cooled.

 - In a large bowl, combine freshly cooled, rinsed, and drained pasta, chickpeas, cooked and raw vegetables, pine nuts, herbs, garlic, and half the dressing.
 Mix in additional dressing until creamy and the consistency you like.
-Save leftover dressing for later use, to refresh, or to serve on the side.
+Save leftover dressing for later use, refresh, or serve on the side.

 To Make the Dressing:

 - Add all ingredients to bowl or blender and mix well to incorporate.
 It may be done the night before and can keep in the refrigerator for a couple of weeks.

 The dressing makes 3 cups.